Marcus Annius Verus (grandfather of Marcus Aurelius)

 Marcus Annius Verus (c.
-50 – 138 AD) was the paternal grandfather and adoptive father of the Roman Emperor Marcus Aurelius, and father-in-law of emperor Antoninus Pius.
+50 – 138 AD) was the paternal grandfather and adoptive father of the Roman Emperor Marcus Aurelius, and father-in-law of the emperor Antoninus Pius.

 Biography

 Verus was the son of an elder Marcus Annius Verus, who gained the rank of senator and praetor.
-His family originated from Uccibi (modern Espejo) near Corduba (modern Córdoba) in the Roman province of Hispania Baetica.
+The Annia gens was ancient.
+Its first known member is mentioned by Livy as praetor of Setia, in central Italy, for the year 340 BC; the branch of the Annii Veri settled in the colony of Ucubi (modern Espejo) near Corduba (modern Córdoba) in the Roman province of Hispania Baetica.
 The family came to prominence and became wealthy through olive oil production in Spain.
 He was close friends with the emperor Hadrian.